Doctor G: Plot

 Uday tries to confess his love to Fatima at a dinner date, but Shobha's entry complicates things and Fatima storms off.
 Meanwhile, Ashok has got Kavya pregnant and needs to get an abortion.
 A prominent doctor and married with two children, Ashok cannot go with Kavya to a hospital himself, so he asks Uday to take her.
 Check-ups reveal that Kavya has placenta praevia, making abortion difficult.
 Nandini refuses when Uday requests her to perform the operation herself, stating that it might threaten Kavya's life and thus her family should be informed first.
 Ashok asks Uday to keep Kavya at his home for the time being, and the two bond well.
-Kavya tells him that she had first doubted Ashok's character the day he had encouraged Uday to call and rant against Ruchi; Uday feels ashamed of his past behaviour.
+Kavya tells him that she had first doubted Ashok's character the day he had encouraged Uday to call and rant against Richa; Uday feels ashamed of his past behavior.

 On the day of the engagement, Ashok calls Uday and tells him to take Kavya to his clinic, because he has "come up with a solution".
 Arriving home, Uday is shocked to find Shobha partying with an elderly stranger, who turns out to be her Tinder date.
 Infuriated, Uday orders both the old man and Chaddi—who had helped Shobha get on Tinder in the first place—out of the house.
 When Uday claims that he has made sacrifices for her sake, Shobha snaps back, relating the difficulties she had raising him as a single mother.
 Now that her son has grown up, she now desires companionship.
 Mother and son then make peace.

-Soon, Uday receives a call from Kavya—she is in intense pain after receiving an injection at a private clinic.
+Soon, Uday receives a call from Kavya — she is in intense pain after receiving an injection at a private clinic.
 He and Shobha rescue her and rush her to the hospital, where Nandini performs an emergency operation and saves her life.
 Ashok arrives at the hospital and confronts Uday, but he hits back.
 Since Kavya is a minor and below the age of consent, the matter is turned over to the police, who arrest Ashok for statutory rape.
 Uday again has to face an enquiry, and possible rustication, for lying to Nandini about Kavya's age earlier.
 Nandini, however, sees that Uday is now a changed man, and decides against punishing him.
 An overjoyed Uday rushes to Fatima's engagement, and proposes to remain her true friend forever.